• Home

 Leigh Anne Butler

-With over 25 years of experience in graduate and postgraduate medical education at the George Washington University, Leigh Anne Butler currently works on domestic programs in the Department of Health Policy and Management primarily in the area of health workforce equity.
-Her current projects include coordinating all three arms of the Atlantic Philanthropies award, the Beyond Flexner Conference along with the Josiah Macy Jr. Foundation Awards program for the conference, and a Robert Wood Johnson Foundation grant on social mission metrics.
+With over 30 years of experience in graduate and postgraduate medical education at the George Washington University, Leigh Anne Butler currently works on domestic programs in the Department of Health Policy and Management primarily in the areas of health workforce equity and social mission.
+Her current projects include managing all three arms of the Atlantic Philanthropies award and a new award through the Office of Minority Health developing a new fellowship called the Minority Leadership Development Program.
+She has contributed to proposals and projects totaling over $50M in grants and gifts in the past 10 years.
+She has published articles in Academic Medicine and Academic Emergency Medicine.

 andrea jenkins, program Manager